bytedance/terarkdb/README.md

 # 0. What is TerarkDB
-TerarkDB is a RocksDB replacement with optimized tail latency, throughput and compression etc. In most cases you can migirate your existing RocksDB instance to TerarkDB without any drawbacks.
+TerarkDB is a RocksDB replacement with optimized tail latency, throughput and compression etc. In most cases you can migrate your existing RocksDB instance to TerarkDB without any drawbacks.

 - [All-in-one Docs](https://bytedance.feishu.cn/docs/doccnZmYFqHBm06BbvYgjsHHcKc#)